• Home

 "From here one might send, in the name of the Holy Trinity, as many slaves as could be sold ... "

 By 1499, word of Columbus's endless capacity to inflict suffering on his fellow man finally reached Queen Isabella and King Ferdinand.
 The monarchs responded by having the Order of Calatrava, an order of religious knights, investigate these allegations against Columbus.
-In the 48-page report, testimonies of both Columbus’s friends and subordinates retold the same stories of Columbus and his three brothers using unbridled torture, rape, mutilation and murder to terrorize the Caribbean islands.
+In the 48-page report, testimonies of both Columbus’s friends and subordinates retold the same horrors of Columbus, his three brothers and his men using unbridled torture, rape, mutilation and murder to terrorize the Caribbean islands.
 (In 2006, the actual 48-page report was rediscovered in the national archives in the Spanish city of Simancas.)

 After seven years of Columbus terrorizing the Caribbean with three separate voyages, Isabella and Ferdinand finally ordered his powerful title of governor revoked.
 Columbus and his brothers were returned to Spain in shackles, arrested and imprisoned, but only for 6 weeks.
-Pleading his case that he had greatly increased Spain’s wealthy, Columbus was released and allowed to make a 4th and final voyage back to the Americas.
-Although his title of governor was never restored.
+Pleading his case that he had greatly increasing Spain’s wealth, Columbus was released and allowed to make a 4th and final voyage back to the Americas.
+Columbus's title of governor was never restored.

 By contrast, the indigenous nations bore hospitality and gifts.